YozoraXCII/TMDb-Labels-for-Plex/README.md

 # TMDb Labels for Plex

 ## Overview
-Plex Label Updater is a Python tool which applies labels to your episodes/seasons/shows based on data from The Movie Database (TMDb).
+TMDb Labels for Plex is a Python tool which applies labels to your episodes/seasons/shows based on data from The Movie Database (TMDb).

 It will apply labels for things such as:
 - Pilots (Season = 1, Episode = 1)